 The bees in the region will find peppermint repulsive, even though it should be rather pleasant to you.
-If you want to plant peppermint, they will begin to migrate away from the region, which is why you should do so as soon as possible.
+Therefore, if you want to plant peppermint, they will begin to migrate away from the region, which is why you should do so as soon as possible.

 Make it a practice to grow peppermint near any place in your yard where you want to keep bees away.
 You may want to avoid doing this near other flowers because flowers often rely on bees for pollination, but that doesn’t mean peppermint can’t be useful in a focused capacity.

 Use peppermint wisely so that you may enjoy your time outside without being bothered by bees.
 Anyone allergic to bees or is afraid of bees may find peppermint a useful tool in their arsenal.